Five Ways for Students to Cut Transportation Costs

 Most public transport networks offer discounts to students or those under the age of 25.
 Ask in your student services office if there are any discounts that you should know about, or buy student-oriented passes for coach and rail trips.

 By looking for youth discounts, buying public transport tickets in advance, and driving more efficiently, you could shave a significant percentage off of your student transportation budget.
-The savings may seem small at first, but over time you’ll see a noticeable change in your online checking accounts.
+The savings may seem small at first, but over time you’ll see a noticeable change in your student checking account.